azeddinebouabdallah/azeddinebouabdallah/README.md

 <br/>
 <br />

 Hi!
 My name is Azeddine Bouabdallah.
-I am a data scientist and a full stack web developer from Algeria 🇩🇿
+I am a data scientist and a machine learning engineer

 - 🔭 I’m currently working on a personal project.
-- 👯 I’m currenlty colaborating on a research lab.
+- 👯 I’m currenlty a research assistant in the university of Koblenz-Landau, Germany.
 - 📫 How to reach me: <a href="https://www.linkedin.com/in/bouabdallahazeddine/">@bouabdallahazeddine</a>

 **Languages and Tools:**